Low unimpressed by Kroos retirement speculation

-Germany head coach Joachim Low has batted away talk of "world-class" Toni Kroos retiring from international football after this year's European Championship.

-Real Madrid midfielder Kroos withdrew from the Germany squad at the start of last week, ahead of their opening World Cup qualifying fixtures.
+Real Madrid midfielder Kroos withdrew from the Germany squad at the start of last week, ahead of its opening FIFA World Cup qualifying fixtures.

 Kroos is Die Mannschaft's most-capped active player – and joint 10th overall – having featured 101 times since his Germany debut in 2010.